djalbat/necessary/README.md

 renameFile("hosts", "host"); // Renames the 'hosts' file to 'host'
 ```

 Note that if the parent directory of the newly named file does not exist then this function will fail.
-Inside use the `moveFile()` method.
+Instead use the `moveFile()` function.

 * The `moveFile()` function moves a file: